 Symptoms of uterine cancer may be:

 - Vaginal bleeding or spotting in postmenopausal women

 - Belly bloating or fullness

 - Pain in the pelvic area

-The doctor will ask about your symptoms and medical history.
-A pelvic exam of the vagina, uterus, ovaries, bladder, and rectum will be done.
+The doctor will ask about your symptoms and health history.
+A pelvic exam will be done.

 - Blood tests

 - Dilation and curettage (D&C)—a procedure to remove samples of uterine tissue